Skip to main content

 1. Start a Root Cause Analysis Report: Create a new report when you change an asset's status, or from scratch.

-2. Set the Incident Period and Repair Time: Set start and end dates to specify how long it took to resolve the incident, and optionally, how much of that time it took to complete the repair.
+3. Set the Incident Period and Repair Time: Set start and end dates for the incident, and optionally, the amount of time it took to complete the repair.

 Start a Root Cause Analysis Reportโ€‹

-You can start a new root cause analysis report when you change an asset's status, or create a new root cause analysis from scratch.
+You can start a new root cause analysis report by changing an asset's status, or you can create one from scratch from an asset or a work order.

 Create a Report When You Change an Asset's Statusโ€‹